 Some would say that in cold weather engines are preheated so this is a non-issue, but for most of us this is not standard practice (unless you live in really cold places like Alaska, Canada or Siberia).
 Keeping your aircraft in a heated hanger also really helps a lot!

 Turbine powered aircraft normally have a 28 volt system for these reasons.
 Starting these can drain several hundreds of amps for minutes at a time!

 A drawback could be that not all personal electrical accessories are able to take 28 volts.
 Think about hand-held computers fed from the ships power system.
-You will need a converter for those items or a separate 14 volt system in your aircraft.
+You will need a DC-DC converter for those items or a separate 12/14 volt system in your aircraft.
 Some aviation USB chargers are capable of running at 10-30 volts.

 A 28 volt system can be more expensive, especially the battery.
-Radio equipment used to be more expensive but most avionics manufacturers now design radio's, GPS and NAV systems that can take any voltage from 10 to 30 volt.
+Radio equipment used to be more expensive but most avionics manufacturers now design radio's, GPS and NAV systems that can take any voltage from 10 up to 30 volts.

 As in your car, everything runs on 12/14 volt, wires are thicker for the same amount of power (a bit more weight).
 But the advantage is less cost in batteries and sometimes equipment.
 For some kit builders it is a plus that they can use their car to start the aircraft should the battery die some unforeseen day.

-Should you fly or wanting to build an aircraft with a Rotax engine, the choice is easy: it will be a 14 volt system.
-But if you have the option, do investigate if a 28 volt system is feasible for you.
+Should you fly or wanting to build an aircraft with a Rotax engine, the choice is easy: it will be a 12/14 volt system.
+But if you have the option, do investigate if a 24/28 volt system is feasible for your project.Written by EAI.